 Protected areas at local government level: Support for cities and local authorities in Brazil, Ecuador, Colombia and Peru in conserving biodiversity (BMU)

 Title: Protected areas and other site-based conservation mechanisms at local authority level

-Commissioned by: Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU)

 Countries: Brazil, Colombia, Ecuador, Peru

 Lead executing agency: Environment ministries in Brazil, Colombia, Ecuador, Peru

 The biological diversity found in Brazil, Colombia, Ecuador and Peru is of global significance.
 That there is a clear political will on the part of these four countries to preserve this diversity is evident in their ratification of the Convention on Biological Diversity (CBD) and the United Nations Framework Convention on Climate Change (UNFCCC), and in their designation and management of protected areas, mainly at national level.
 These countries have placed between 10 and 25 per cent of their respective national territories under protection.